-Liquidity and Capital Resources
+Liquidity and Capital Resources and Going Concern

-As of June 30, 2021, we had approximately \$332,000 in our operating bank account, and working capital of approximately \$785,000.
+As of March 31, 2022, we had approximately \$76,000 in our operating bank account, which is not sufficient working capital to meet its needs through the earlier of the consummation of a Business Combination or one year from this filing.

-Our liquidity needs had been satisfied through the payment of \$25,000 from the Sponsor to cover for certain of our expenses in exchange for the issuance of the Founder Shares (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report), and a loan of approximately \$129,000 pursuant to the Note issued to the Sponsor (as defined below).
-We repaid the Note in full on February 19, 2021.
-Subsequent to the consummation of the Initial Public Offering and Private Placement, our needs have been satisfied with the proceeds from the consummation of the Private Placement not held in the Trust Account.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor will provide us Working Capital Loans (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report).
-As of June 30, 2021 and December 31, 2020, there were no amounts outstanding under any Working Capital Loan.
+Our liquidity needs had been satisfied through the payment of \$25,000 from our sponsor to cover for certain of our expenses in exchange for the issuance of the founder shares, and a loan of approximately \$129,000 pursuant to the IPO Note issued to our sponsor (as defined in Note 5 to the financial statements included in Item 1 of this Report).
+We repaid the IPO Note in full on February 19, 2021.
+Subsequent to the consummation of our initial public offering and the private placement, our needs have been satisfied with the proceeds from the consummation of the private placement not held in the trust account.
+In addition, in order to finance transaction costs in connection with a Business Combination, our sponsor will provide us Working Capital Loans (as defined in Note 5 to the financial statements included in Item 1 of this Report).
+As of March 31, 2022 and December 31, 2021, we had borrowed \$500,000 and \$250,000 in Working Capital Loans under the Promissory Note (as defined in Note 5 to the financial statements included in Item 1 of this Report), respectively.